qba73/meteo/README.md

 }
 ```

-The example below shows a basic example of how the meteo package can fetch weather statuses concurrently.
+The code sample below shows a basic example of how the meteo package can fetch weather statuses concurrently.

 ```go
 package main